“How do you know which

 tasks.
 We are so used to so many things in our day-to-day life that we don’t

-realize that some of them are aging, or their existence is vanishing with time.
+realize that some of them are ageing, or their existence is vanishing with time.

-They are the part of routine and that’s why we become ignorant about them.
+They are a part of routine, and that’s why we become ignorant about them.
 We get used to them.

-There are many things which we are used to.
+There are many things that we are used to.
 We don’t

 appreciate their presence and importance.
 When the time comes, we just replace